 You’re basically dehydrating these cookies, so overall, thinner is better.
 No need to double pan them, as you sometimes do with regular macarons.
 Bake the macarons for 30-40 minutes.
 I’ve had vegan macarons cave in after 30 minutes because they needed more time.
 A little extra time won’t hurt, especially after you fill them.
 Also, one pan only in the oven at a time.
 It’s a pain, but I think it’s necessary.

-3. Silpat vs. Parchment – I like the way that my regular macarons turn out with Silpat, but for vegan macarons, I would lean toward using the parchment.
+3. Silpat vs Parchment – I like how my regular macarons turn out with Silpat, but for vegan macarons, I would lean toward using the parchment.
 Sometimes I think that the vegan macarons stick to the Silpat a little more.

-4. Coloring – DO NOT add too much liquid food coloring to your batter!
+4. Coloring – DO NOT add too much liquid food colouring to your batter!
 It will water it down wayyyyyy too much.
-If you can, choose a gel or powdered food coloring (beet powder, carrot powder, etc.).
-Vegan macarons were never meant to be bright, bold colors.
-Can you even imagine how much food coloring is in those bright macarons?!
+If you can, choose a gel or powdered food colouring (beet powder, carrot powder, etc.).
+Vegan macarons were never meant to be bright, bold colours.
+Can you even imagine how much food colouring is in those bright macarons?!
 TONS.

 5. Dry Batter = Better – A year ago, I never would have thought this, but it’s true.
-While your folding the dry ingredients into the wet ones, it’s okay if it’s a touch dry.
-After you finish le macronage step (number six on this list), you batter should be A-OK.
+While you’re folding the dry ingredients into the wet ones, it’s okay if it’s a touch dry.
+After you finish the le macronage step (number six on this list), your batter should be A-OK.
 If it still seems too dry, you can add a teaspoon of vanilla extract to help.
 But your need for this would be rare.